telenordigital/id-docs.telenordigital.com/docs/integrate-androidsdk/accessuserinfo.md

 }
 ```

-When the user has authenticated you can call:
+When the user has authenticated you call:
 ```java
 IdToken idToken = ConnectSdk.getIdToken();
 ```